SharePoint/sp-dev-docs/docs/general-development/get-started-developing-with-social-features-in-sharepoint.md

 - SharePoint or SharePoint Online

-- Visual Studio 2012 or Visual Studio 2013, with Office Developer Tools for Visual Studio 2013
+- Visual Studio 2012 or Visual Studio 2013, with Office Developer Tools for Visual Studio 2013 - or newer

- **OR**

-Napa (only for developing SharePoint-hosted apps on an Office 365 Developer Site)

 For more guidance, see  [Set up a general development environment for SharePoint](set-up-a-general-development-environment-for-sharepoint) and [Configure social computing features in SharePoint](http://technet.microsoft.com/en-us/library/fp161267%28v=office.15%29.aspx).